How to Visit Moray and Maras in Peru (Full Guide!)

 Each salt pond belongs to one family, typically from the communities of Maras or Pichingoto.
 The company Marasal S.A. is in charge of the commercialization fo the salt, and then profits are divided among the families that own the individual ponds.
 The salt mining methods used at Maras are an excellent example of sustainable farming.

-Each salt pond has a border made from rocks and mud mortar.
+Each salt pond at Maras has a border made from rocks and mud mortar.
 Salt water from the stream is then directed to each pond, filling it up to approximately 5 centimeters.
 When the water evaporates over several days, a fine layer of salt is left behind.
 The workers repeat this process over and over again.
 After this process is repeated several times (usually within 3-4 weeks), there is between 7 to 10 centimeters of salt at the bottom of each pond.

 There are typically three layers of salt by the end of the process.
 The top layer is pink in color, and it’s the highest-quality salt.
 The pink Peruvian salt is typically used for gourmet cooking, and it’s pink in color due to the level of potassium and other minerals it contains.
 The layer beneath the pink layer is white, and is often called bulk salt.
 Bulk salt is often used for cooking purposes as well.
 The bottom layer is brown in color, and is typically used for agricultural purposes.
 Each salt flat can produce hundreds of pounds of salt per month!